WAVA-FM: Top 40

 On October 28, 1983, WAVA-FM switched to a CHR/Top 40 format, the first FM station to play all the hits in the D.C. market.
-Branded as All Hit 105 WAVA, HitRadio 105 WAVA, and Music Power 105 WAVA, it was one of D.C.'s top-rated FM stations.
+Branded by the monikers as All Hit 105 WAVA, HitRadio 105 WAVA, and Music Power 105 WAVA, it was one of D.C.'s top-rated FM stations.

 In 1986, WAVA was acquired by Emmis Broadcasting.
 In 1992, due to financial problems after the purchase of the Seattle Mariners, Emmis decided to sell many of its stations at lower-than-market-value prices.

 Salem Media ownership

 WAVA-FM was sold to the Salem Media Group for $20 million.
 On February 12, 1992, at midnight, after playing a montage of station memories, WAVA went off the air, with "Goodbye" by Night Ranger as the final song.

-The station returned to the air the next day, stunting with Contemporary Christian music.
+The station returned to the air the next day, stunting with contemporary Christian music.
 A few days later, it adopted a Christian talk and teaching format.
+Salem Media owns dozens of Christian stations across the country, but most are on the AM dial.
+WAVA-FM and KKLA-FM Los Angeles are the only Salem FM stations in large cities broadcasting a Christian talk and teaching format.